garyfnbusey/face_blur_app/README.md

 # face_blur_app
 Python app w/ GUI to select faces to blur from a directory of images/videos.
-Can determine blur strength
+Can determine blur strength.
+The blurred faces will not overlap the excluded subject (in my testing)

 ## INSTALLATION